katjam/on-programming/SLIDES.md

 Note:
 (9 min)

+---

 ## What it means to plan and make agreements
 - make plans
 - change plans
 - agree what complete means
 - agree tools to use
+- know when to re-use
+- know when to start again
 - agree deadlines

 Note:
 (12 min)

+---

 <!-- CONCLUDE AND SUMMARY -->
 ## What it means to create